-Mediation staff shall hold scheduled mediations remotely, starting the week of March 23, 2020.
-As per the directive of the Chief Justice and Chief Judge, no face-to-face mediations shall occur.
-Please call 561-355-2739 to be connected to your mediation or receive a conference line number for you mediation.
+Mediation staff shall hold scheduled mediations remotely, VIA Telephone or Video Conference.
+As per the directive of the Chief Justice and Chief Judge, mediation may not proceed in-person until further order of the Court.
+Please call 561-355-2739 to be connected to your mediator, if you have not received information for proceeding 24 hours prior to your mediation.

 Mediation is a process whereby a neutral and impartial third person (the mediator) acts to encourage and facilitate the resolution of a dispute without prescribing the resolution.